oliviergimenez/Bayesian_Workshop/README.md

 5. Bayesian analyses in R with the Jags software.
 6. Contrast ecological hypotheses with model selection.
 7. Heterogeneity and multilevel models (aka mixed models).

+## How to use this repo?

+* Click on the `Code` green button at the top right of the page to create a copy of the repo within your own GitHub account (clone).
+* Alternately, click on the same green button and choose `Download ZIP` to download the repo to your computer.

+## Requirements

+* You need to have `R` or `RStudio` installed.
+* Download `Jags` from [sourceforge](http://sourceforge.net/projects/mcmc-jags/files/) and install it.
+- Install package `R2jags` from `R` or `RStudio`.

+## Problem

+If you spot a typo or an error, find a bug, or have trouble running the code, please [file an issue](https://github.com/oliviergimenez/Bayesian_Workshop/issues) or [get back to me](mailto:olivier.gimenez@cefe.cnrs.fr).

+## Licence

+The material is made available under the [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 ## To do list